 Victims can also use the Digital Millennium Copyright Act (DMCA) to demand that websites immediately take down images violating copyright law; CopyByte has a free DMCA takedown service for victims of nonconsensual intimate imagery.

-Victims should be aware, however, that using copyright law to address abusive imagery can be expensive and can have the unintended consequence of drawing more attention to material the victim hopes to keep private.
+Victims should be aware, however, that using copyright law to address abusive imagery is imperfect.
+It can be expensive and can have the unintended consequence of drawing more attention to material the victim hopes to keep private.
 Without My Consent has an excellent guide to using copyright law to address abusive imagery.

 Further Reading